singlestore-labs/singlestore-debezium-connector/README.md

 For example, if the topic prefix is `fulfillment`, database name is `inventory`, and the table where the operation occurred is `orders`, the connector writes events to the `fulfillment.inventory.orders` Kafka topic.

 ## Data change events
-Every data change event that the SingleStoreDB Debezium connector generates has a **key** and a **value**.
+Every data change event that the SingleStore Debezium connector generates has a **key** and a **value**.
 The structures of the key and value depend on the table from which the change events originate.
 For information on how Debezium constructs topic names, refer to [Topic names](#topic-names).

 Debezium and Kafka Connect are designed around continuous streams of event messages.
 However, the structure of these events may change over time, which can be difficult for topic consumers to handle.
 To facilitate the processing of mutable event structures, each event in Kafka Connect is self-contained.
 Every message key and value has two parts: a schema and payload.
 The schema describes the structure of the payload, while the payload contains the actual data.